 Licensing information.
 This product may include third-party software, used under license.
 If you are using a Commercial release of MySQL Workbench, see the MySQL Workbench Commercial License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of MySQL Workbench, see the MySQL Workbench Community License Information User Manual for licensing information, including licensing information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.
+If you are using a Community release of MySQL Workbench Community License Information User Manual for licensing information relating to third-party software that may be included in this Community License Information User Manual for licensing information relating to third-party software that may be included in this Community License Information User Manual for licensing information relating to third-party software that may be included in this Community release.